docarray/docarray/docs/advanced/document-store/extend.md

                             |--- backend.py
 ```

 These four files consist of necessary interface for making the extension work on DocumentArray.
+Additionally, if your
+storage backend supports approximate nearest-neighbor search, you can include another file 'find.py'.

 ## Step 2: implement `getsetdel.py`